nealmcb/anonymize_cvr/specification.md

 ## Legal Background
 - **Colorado Open Records Act (C.R.S.
 24-72-205.5)**: Requires counties to cover or redact before "making available for public inspection" a voted ballot if there are fewer than 10 instances of the ballot's style in the election.
-- **Colorado Risk-Limiting Tabulation Audit**: CVRs must be available for public audit purposes while preserving voter anonymity.
+- **Colorado Risk-Limiting Tabulation Audit**: CVRs must be available for public audit purposes while preserving ballot anonymity.

 ## Core Requirements